 Summer Crew Training

-Due to an extended 20th Anniversary Maintenance Season, the summer crew training class for 2017 has been cancelled.
-Please fill out the below link to get your name on the interest list for 2018 summer crew training class.
+Please fill out the below link to get your name on the interest list for 2019 summer crew training class.
 Thank you, Capt.
 Sharon

-The Kalmar Nyckel's summer crew training class is an intensive course designed for both Delaware locals (city TBD) and for out-of-state volunteers.
+The Kalmar Nyckel's summer crew training class is an intensive course designed for volunteers who are available to live on board during this immersive training.
 This physically demanding, two and a half week course includes everything you need to know in order to become a sailing crew member.
-You will attend eight formal classes where you'll learn about setting sails, knots, safety drills, and more.
+You will attend formal classes where you'll learn about setting sails, knots, safety drills, and more.
 You will also attend less formal workshops focusing on hands-on knot tying, climbing (optional), line handling, and practical seamanship skills.
-When you're not in class, you'll be sailing as a trainee, staffing the land-based gift shop tent, or participating in a study session ashore.
+When you're not in class, you'll be sailing as a trainee or studying!
 There are a handful of ship maintenance days and some watch-keeping duties in addition to the classes, workshops, and sailing.
 This class will fully consume most of your time from day one until the end of class.
 That being said, a few social activities are planned, so you can relax and enjoy the company of your new crew mates.
 You will make many new friends and gain a greater appreciation for history as you learn to sail a 17th century square-rigged ship!
 No experience needed!

 Put me on the list to get more information! (click here)

 Did you know: That today's Kalmar Nyckel is a re-creation of a three-masted, square-rigged, gun-armed merchant ship?